 Aerospike is a distributed key-value DBMS.
 It is mainly targeted at OLTP workloads with large number of transactions.
 It is developed by a company of the same name.

-Aerospike, originally known as Citrusleaf, was released in 2010 by a company of the same name.
-In 2012, the company rebranded to Aerospike, renaming the database at the same time.
+Aerospike, originally known as Citrusleaf, was released in 2010 by a company called Aerospike.
+In 2012, the database was rebranded to Aerospike, to match the company name.
 In 2014, the database was open-sourced.

 Aerospike uses a key-value data model.
 Keys are mapped on to records.
 Each record is comprised of its key, its bins, and its metadata.
 Bins are analogous to fields in a relational database.
 Records are organized into sets.
-Sets can be configured to have storage policies.
+Sets are organized into namespaces.
+Namespaces are able to have storage policies that can be configured.
 Policies dictate whether records are stored on disk or in-memory and replication factors among other parameters.
-Sets are organized into namespaces.

 Aerospike does not support foreign keys but instead allows users to embed sub-records within records.